General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - Who was the lead singer of T Rex?

-- Which children’s characters famous for living on Wimbledon Common released several novelty singles in the 70s
+- Which kids’s characters well-known for dwelling on Wimbledon Frequent launched a number of novelty singles within the 70s

-- True or false: Lynyrd Skynyrd got their name from a strict school P.E. teacher?
+- True or false: Lynyrd Skynyrd bought their identify from a strict faculty P.E. instructor?

 Answers